-I just returned from a successful trip studying red knots in Mustang Island and Padre Island National Seashore with David Newstead of Coastal Bend Bays and Esturary Program.
-We were trapping and surveying shorebirds and recaught 5 red knots with geolocators we attached to the birds last fall and spring ( see more about the spring trip here and geolocators here).
+I just returned from a successful trip studying red knots in Mustang Island and Padre Island, Texas with David Newstead of Coastal Bend Bays and Esturary Program.
+We were trapping and surveying shorebirds and recaught 5 red knots with geolocators we attached to birds last fall and spring .
 The knots there do an interesting dance between the shores of Padre Island, where they get the majority of their food and the back bay called Laguna Madre, where go to roost safely.
-The catastrophic rains of the last few weeks in TX changed all that and it wasn’t good for the knots.
+The catastrophic rains of the last few weeks in Texas changed all that and it wasn’t good for the knots.

-Last week was an unusually condition where rain water, as much a 10 inches in a few days, flooded into the bay.
-The rain and the drainage off the surrounding high ground raised the water levels which flooded all the areas where knots and other shorebird could roost.
+Last week was an unusual condition where rainwater, as much a 10 inches in a few days, flooded into the bay.
+The rain and the drainage off the surrounding high ground raised the water levels which flooded all the areas where knots and other shorebirds could roost.
 It couldn’t happen at a worse time.

-As usually it was a conflict between people and birds.
-Padre Island National seashore, the longest barrier island in the country, often hosts fishing tournaments.
+As usual it was a conflict between people and birds.
+Padre Island National Seashore, the longest barrier island in the country, often hosts fishing tournaments.
 Two weeks ago it was a shark fishing tournament.
-This weekend it was the coast-wide Surfcats Tournament, made more attractive by the Columbus day weekend and glorious fall weather.
+This weekend the coast-wide Surfcats Tournament, was made more attractive by the Columbus day weekend and glorious fall weather.
 We rode to nearly the 30 miles marker south of the National Seashore entrance and the beach was virtually packed from beginning to end.
-With the beaches filled with people and the Laguna filled with water the knots and other shorebirds didn’t have a chance.
+With the beaches filled with people and the Laguna filled with water, the knots and other shorebirds didn’t have a chance.